 - 1. List of Board of Directors with affiliations - 2.
 Applicant organization's current annual operating budget, including expenses and revenues - 3.
-Applicant organization's balance sheets (current Fiscal Year to date and previous Fiscal Year) - 4.
-Project/Initiative Budget (if template in narrative is not used) - 5.
+Applicant organization's balance sheets (current Fiscal Year-to-date and previous Fiscal Year) - 4.
+Project/Initiative Budget (if budget form in narrative is not used see Appendix 2 for form in narrative) - 5.
 Budget Narrative describing the expenses in your project/initiative budget - 6.
 Most recent independent audited statement or review. - Organizations with operating budgets \$750,000 and over must submit an Audited Statement. - Organizations with budgets under \$750,000 may submit an Independent Review. - If no audit or review is available, you may attach your most recent tax return or e-postcard. - 7.
 Copy of the minutes of the meeting or board resolution authorizing the grant application - 8.
 If Applicable: Memorandums of Understanding, fiscal sponsorship agreements, Letters of Intent or other indications of collaboration from all participating entities, and/or Statements of Work from consultants or coaches.
 (General Letters of Support are not accepted)